CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/Fanácrio/Fanácrio.md

 Leodelphian assassins are called “Fangs”
 Uhtred is a street rat.
 Is an orphan.
 Byoka was a friend from the orphanage, they were family.
 Uhtred went to Reddwall (Story of the Blood Princess).
 Saw Byoka in Reddwall a few days before.
 Finnan kamikaze during terrorist. {Caught stealing food from a rich man.} Byoka is the one wielding the terrorist, Brightkin cant die, but there is a price to be paid or a gift in some due, every time they come back, a part of them dies and is replaced with aspects of the Bright Lord.
-The war is at a standhill, building up reserves at the Crimson Hills.
+The war is at a standstill, building up reserves at the Crimson Hills.
 Reddland deployed a new strategy.item, a runecraft mechanical contraption, which resulted in a devastating loss for the empire.
 Why do you live here in such an awful territory for kikki?
 I am aiding those who have brought me life.
 I have loyalty, unlike some kikki who have lost their way.
 Mercenary is over his head, bound by his master.
 Seaspeak to unlock the collar.
 Cult of amon meeting place